-Dr. Julie Smith, a UK psychologist is another professional sharing advice with young people on TikTok.
+Dr. Julie Smith, a UK-based psychologist is another professional sharing advice with young people on TikTok.

-In honour of Mental Health Month (May), TikTok itself is paying tribute to the various advocates that offer mental health advice on its community page.
+In honor of Mental Health Month (May), TikTok itself is paying tribute to the various advocates that offer mental health advice on its community page.

 2. TikTok Reveals Problems with the Mental Healthcare System.

 In the I-D.vice.com article; How TikTok’s teens are critiquing mental health services, Serena Smith discusses how the app is becoming an important place for young people to express their frustrations over the “failings of mental health services”.